Read this before you send that text to your ex

 1. Be friendly

 Would you send this email to a friend?
 If not, rise above the emotions and take out any negative, passive-aggressive, sarcastic tonality or language.
-It can help to share it with someone neutral, as it can be difficult to gage yourself.
+It can help to share it with someone neutral, as it can be difficult to gauge yourself.

 1. Be firm

 What do you want to get out of sending the message?
 It might be clarity on how you’re going to pay the court fees.
-It might be confirmation on when you’ll each have the kids over the holidays.
+It might be confirmation of when you’ll each have the kids over the holidays.
 Whatever it is, be clear on what you’re expecting and when.

-If you all else fails, walk away and revisit it later.
-It’s far too easy to send a message that might plunge you into conflict, so save yourself from the unnecessary drama by following the above tips.
+If all else fails, walk away and revisit it later.
+It’s far too easy to send a message that might plunge you into conflict, so save yourself from unnecessary drama by following the above tips.

 Comments (0)